fenago/machine-learning/lab_guides/lab_6.md

 makes the calculation much easier.
 The trick relies on making an assumption that is not necessarily true, but that works pretty well in practice and simplifies our life quite a lot.
 This assumption is the heart of the naive Bayes algorithm.
-In this chapter, I will show you Bayes theorem with some real life examples.
+In this lab, I will show you Bayes theorem with some real life examples.
 We’ll start by studying an interesting and slightly surprising medical example.
 Then we’ll dive deep into the naive Bayes algorithm by applying it to a very common problem in machine learning: spam classification.
 We’ll finalize by coding the algorithm in Python, and using it to make predictions